ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.dotnet.markdown

   (projecting means the query returns only specific document fields instead of the full document)
   then the server will try to retrieve the fields' values from the fields [stored in the index](../../../indexes/storing-data-in-index).

-* If the index does Not store those fields then the fields' values will be retrieved from the documents store.
+* If the index does Not store those fields then the fields' values will be retrieved from the documents.

 * Use the `Projection` method to customize and modify this behavior.